Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-33-metadyskolia.md

 "Oh, she’ll love Cimbrean," Ava promised.
 "Big parks, lots of good jogging and cycle paths, not many cars…"

 "That’s great!"
 Brad smiled warmly.
-"Anyway. why don’t we head back to your home and I’ll go through what she can do for you and how to keep her at her best, okay?"
+"Anyway.
+Why don’t we head back to your home and I’ll go through what she can do for you and how to keep her at her best, okay?"

 "Sure!"